Dave Merritt: New York Giants

 Merritt was hired by the New York Giants as a defensive assistant and quality control coach in 2004.
 In 2006, he was promoted to secondary and safeties coach.
 Merritt won Super Bowl XLII and Super Bowl XLVI with the Giants, both times defeating the New England Patriots.

 Arizona Cardinals

 On February 21, 2018, Merritt was hired by the Arizona Cardinals as their new defensive backs coach.

 Kansas City Chiefs

 On February 8, 2019, Merritt was hired by the Kansas City Chiefs as their new defensive backs coach.
 Merritt won his third Super Bowl ring when the Chiefs defeated the San Francisco 49ers in Super Bowl LIV.
-Merritt got his fourth championship ring with the Chiefs as they defeated the Eagles in Super Bowl LVII.
+Merritt got his fourth championship ring with the Chiefs as they defeated the Philadelphia Eagles in Super Bowl LVII.
 Merritt won his fifth Super Bowl when the Chiefs defeated the 49ers in Super Bowl LVIII.

+Personal life

+On April 23, 2026, Merritt was arrested in Overland Park, Kansas on suspicion of domestic battery.
+On May 7, the charge against Merritt was dismissed.